Qazeer/artefacts.help/pages/windows/net_clr_usagelogs.md

 ### Information of interest

-**The filename of the log file match the name of the assembly / binary executed.**
+**The filename of the log file match the name of the assembly/binary executed.**

 The **file creation timestamp corresponds to the first time the associated